cartwrightian/cfnassist/README.md

 For example RDS instances might be a resource you create but don't want to create/delete on each build.

 `cfnassist -env Dev -file ./rdsInstance.json`

+**NOTE: If you are now getting InsufficientCapabilitiesException or MissingCapabilities exceptions**

+Amazon made a change to the API, for some types of resources you will get the above exceptions.
+To avoid this capabilities must be set on the create call.
+Use ` -capabilityIAM`  on the CLI or add `capabilityIAM="true"` to the cfnassist ant task.
+There is an example in distribution file `exampleAntTasks.xml`.

 6.Create instances with build numbers
 -------------------------------------